Pho 88 Williamstown: Vietnamese Comfort Food In Melbourne's Beautiful Bayside West

 One thing I genuinely love about exploring restaurants around Melbourne's west is discovering places that feel approachable and welcoming rather than overly polished or intimidating.
 Pho 88 Williamstown fits nicely into that category.
 It is the kind of place where families, couples, locals and visitors can all comfortably settle in and enjoy a satisfying meal before continuing their Williamstown adventures.

-Williamstown itself also has that slightly nostalgic seaside energy that reminds me of why Melbourne's west is such a gamechanger for weekend exploring.
+Williamstown itself also has that slightly nostalgic seaside energy that reminds me of why Melbourne's west is such a great place for weekend exploring.
 There is history, maritime atmosphere, great photography opportunities and enough food options to keep even the fussiest family member happy.
-My kids always love wandering around the foreshore afterwards while I inevitably stop every five minutes to take food photography shots with my OM-5 camera.
+My kids always love wandering around the foreshore afterwards while I inevitably stop every five minutes to take food photography and scenic shots with my OM-5 camera.

 Food Experiences Often Become Travel Memories